cmaureir/progra-alma/lectures/week3/lecture11.rst

 #.
 A telephone directory is structured using only two parameters, the
    *name* and the *telephone*.

-   Write a program that allow the same functionallity, i.e., add entries, search some number, remove somo entry and show all the content.
+   Write a program that allow the same functionality, i.e., add entries, search some number, remove some entry and show all the content.

    To do an easiest implementation, is recommendable to use